ditlef9/users-api-donet/README.md

 ![Logo](docs/api-dotnet-logo.png)

+This API demostrates how a C# .net API would look like.
+It allows the following:

+* Lets users Register, Login and refresh token (JWT Token).
+* Allows users to create posts, get posts, serach for posts, edit and delete posts
+* List users, edit user, delete user, update user, add user
+* Add users salary information, delete salary and update salary
+* Add user job info, delete user job info and update user job info

 The API is using C# as the programming language.
 This is because the .NET ecosystem, including the dotnet CLI, defaults to C# for most project templates, including the webapi template.

+It uses `Microsoft SQL` as database and may be deployed to `Azure App Services`.